sschoedel/mlproject/README.md

 ### Paolo Fermin

 Paolo was primarily responsible for the design and training of the Convolutional Neural Network.
-This includes presenting his model during the class presentation, and completing that portion of the final report.
-In addition, Paolo wrote the README documentation in the repository.
+Most of this was completed in a Google Colaboratory environment.
+In addition, Paolo presented his model during the class presentation, and completing that portion of the final report.
+Finally, Paolo wrote the README documentation in the repository.

 ### Nathan Moeliono